Small Business Associations

-- Population Projections from the U.S. Census: Find national and state population projections.
+- Population and Housing Unit Estimates from the U.S. Census: Find national and state population estimates.

 - ERSI Free Tapestry Report: Enter a zip code to get a free tapestry report (consumer market segmentation).
 Learn more about your potential market with Tapestry Segment Summaries.

 - Consumer Expenditure Survey (CEX) from the Bureau of Labor Statistics :Provides information on the "buying habits for American consumers, including data on their expenditures, income and consumer unit (families and single consumers) characteristics.

 - NAICS Code Lookup: Use this page to determine the NAICS code for a business type.
 To Find a Code: Type a keyword in the Enter a Search Keyword Box and click NAICS search.

 - Melissa Data Lookup Directory: A wide variety of tools.
 Some are free; some require payment.
 Especially useful ones are ZIPs in a Radius and ZIP Codes by County.
 Some of the tools require free registration to access entire list of results.

 - SBA Financing Your Business: Good information on financing a business from the SBA.
 Includes information on SBA Loan Programs.

-- Funding & Program Finder from NewPA.com: Department of Community and Economic Development site for finding funding sources for businesses, communities and site revitalization in Pennsylvania.
+- Funding & Program Finder: from the Pennsylvania Department of Community and Economic Development.
+Find funding sources for businesses, communities and site revitalization in Pennsylvania.

 - GovLoans.gov : The "official Federal government loans website."
 Click on Business Loans to see Federal loans available for small businesses.
 Each loan has a description, a comparison feature, and a "Could I qualify" questionnaire.